What they do

 You can work as a patient care assistant without formal qualifications and get training on the job.
 However, entry into this occupation may be improved by obtaining a qualification in health services assistance or health support services.

-The Certificate II and III in Health Support Services and the Certificate III in Health Services Assistance are offered at TAFE Colleges and other registered training organisations throughout Western Australia.
+The Certificate II and III in Health Support Services and the Certificate III in Health Services Assistance are offered at TAFE colleges and other registered training organisations throughout Western Australia.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

-You may also improve your employment prospects if you complete a traineeship.
-The health service assistance or health support services traineeships usually take 12 months to complete are also available as school-based traineeships.
+You can also undertake a traineeship in health service assistance or health support services.
+The health support services (level 2 and level 3) and the health service assistance (level 3) traineeships usually take 12 months to complete and are available as school-based traineeships.

 Apprenticeships and traineeships